fs_aws_s3

 Using the aws-s3

-scheme is the recommended way to configure the S3 driver for AWS.
+driver is a simpler way to configure the S3 driver for AWS.
+Currently it's the same as using the fs-s3

 Parameter | Description |